yash3066/Wine-Quality-Checker-/README.md

 Used __seaborn__ for the visualization of the correlation of the columns in dataset.
 And used __boxplot__ to show distribution with respect to categories.

 We then fit different models to check which model has the highest accuracy.
-We used __Simple Linear Regression__ and __Multiple LInear Regression with Lasso Regression__
+We used __Simple Linear Regression__ and __Multiple Lnear Regression with Lasso Regression__

 I did a variety of classification for the model to check for the highest accuracy.
 Following are the different clasifcation i implemented on the model.